Cat Stevens Net Worth

 In 2004, Yusuf was denied entry into the United States.
 Homeland Security released a statement suggesting there were concerns that he was connected to terrorist-related activities in some way.
 This was due to allegations that Yusuf had funded Hamas in the past.
 He denied ever doing so knowingly, and he was added to a watch list by the Department of Homeland Security.
 In 2006, he was admitted into the United States without incident.

-Income From Royalties: In 2007, it was revealed that Yusuf Islam was continuing to earn over $1.5 million per year from royalties alone, even though he had largely abandoned his musical career.
+In 2007, it was revealed that Yusuf Islam earns over $1.5 million per year from royalties alone, even though he had largely abandoned his musical career.
 This was due to residual income from royalties and other dividends from his earlier success as a musician.
 When he revealed this information, Yusuf also stated that he would use the majority of his wealth for philanthropic purposes in the future.